CliffracerMerchant/BootyCrate/README.md

 The project is separated into the following packages:

 ### activity
-activity contains all of the classes in the inheritance chain of the single activity used in the app.
+activity contains all of the classes in the inheritance chain of the single activity used in the app, as well as extension functions of the MainActivityBinding ui class.
 These classes are:
 <pre>
-MultiFragmentActivity -> MainActivity -> GradientStyledMainActivity
+MultiFragmentActivity -> MainActivity
 </pre>

-GradientStyledMainActivity's UI consists of an instance of RecyclerViewActionBar (a custom toolbar implementation), an instance of BottomAppBar (another custom toolbar implementation), a BottomNavigationViewEx (acts as a BottomNavigationView but with better sub-view access), a checkout button, and an add button.
+MainActivity's UI consists of an instance of RecyclerViewActionBar (a custom toolbar implementation), an instance of BottomAppBar (another custom toolbar implementation), a BottomNavigationViewEx (acts as a BottomNavigationView but with better sub-view access), a checkout button, and an add button.
 This activity ui is shared between all fragments.

 ### fragment
 fragment contains all of the fragments used in the app.
 The two main content fragments' inheritance